 I recently read an article that stated 40% of Americans make New Year’s resolutions, but only about 8% actually reach their goals.
 8%!
 That number just sounds so low…

-How about you, did you make any new goals or resolutions for 2017?
+How about you, did you make any new goals or resolutions for this year?

 If you’re among the 92% that might need a bit of help or encouragement to keep on track, I’ve got five great 5 Tips for Staying Motivated to Reach Your Goals, plus a free weekly and monthly goal planner printable!

 We all choose our goals for different reasons.
-Maybe you want to get healthier, lose weight, spend more time with family, find a new career or to just make more money.
+Maybe you want to get healthier, lose weight, spend more time with family, find a new career, or just make more money.

 No matter what your goals may be, the path to reaching those goals is very similar!
 Here are a few tips to help keep you motivated and on track to be successful in reaching your goals: